bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So that is unfortunately one of the drawbacks of taproot, that by using a different signature algorithm and different on-chain footprint, unless you have support for gossip from the very beginning, you're going to have part of the network otherwise unable and even unaware of the fact that there is a part of the network that is now based on taproot.
 So just going back to the beginning, so far we have talked about in order to leverage the benefits of Schnorr for improved privacy, to mitigate the risks of Schnorr, we have to use MuSig2 for key aggregation and non-key aggregation, as well as now, because we're using taproot and therefore we need to use tapscripts, we have to modify where those individual spent paths are located, as well as how the gossip looks like.
 So it's quite a dependency tree, and I hope it gave you a little bit of an overview of what the constraints and design decisions and the vulnerabilities are that are driving the spec and why it is the way it is.
-However, there is some really cool stuff that taproot enables that I also want to dig into, and that is PTLCS.
+However, there is some really cool stuff that taproot enables that I also want to dig into, and that is PTLCs.
 PTLCs are also going to be driven by a bunch of very similar considerations.
 But before I move on to PTLCs, I was wondering if anybody had any questions so far.